Lamar Odom’s Daughter, Destiny, Sizzles In A Dress So Short, It Barely Covers

 “You have to [forgive] in order to move on,” Destiny said.
 “Just for yourself, you have to forgive.
 I would say every day is a step at a time.
 Every day is a new struggle, new chapter.”

-Fortunately, Destiny’s pictures suggest that she is happy and well adjusted.
+Fortunately, Destiny’s pictures suggest that she is happy and well-adjusted.

 The brunette beauty also recently stunned in another Instagram post where she wore a crop top and trendy jeans, as previously covered by The Inquisitr.